happybigmtn/nullsociety/economy.md

 - Per-account net buy cap: min(6% of account RNG balance, 0.30% of pool TVL) per day.

 Vault/vUSDT (stability):
-- Max LTV (borrow limit): 45% for mature accounts, 30% for new accounts (<7 days or no stake).
+- Max LTV (borrow limit): 45% for mature stakers, 30% for new accounts (<7 days or no stake).
 - Liquidation threshold: 60% LTV (liquidate to 45% target).
 - Liquidation penalty: 10% (4% to liquidator, 6% to stability pool).